localgovdrupal/localgov/README.md

 ## Running tests

-The included `phpunit.xml.dist` file contains configuration for automatically running the LocalGovDrupal test suite.
+The included `phpunit.xml.dist` file contains configuration for automatically running the LocalGov Drupal test suite.

 To run all LocalGicDrupal tests with Lando use: